yclas/documentation/api-documentation.md

 **Result**

-We return a `user_token` that we will use all the authenticated api request based on this on `user_token`.
+We return a `user` array that we will use all the authenticated api request based on this on `user_token`.
 Store it somewhere safe.
 This key is unique per user.

-`{"user_token":"06f8bbb8c7da102e5decf0820fb0d6c0b282d637"}`
+`"user_token":"06f8bbb8c7da102e5decf0820fb0d6c0b282d637"`

 In case user not found, or not apikey provided we will returnt the correct message and HTTP status.

 - `{"code":401,"error":"Wrong Api Key"}`
 - `{"code":401,"error":"Wrong user name or password"}`

 ### Listings